Rikers Island correction officers contribute to flow of drugs and other contraband in NYC jails

 Because of their bulk relative to other drugs, marijuana and tobacco are more likely to have been brought in by staff than visitors or in the mail, investigative sources said.

-“If you get two pounds of weed, it’s safe to assume it didn’t come in through the visit floor,” an investigator said.
+“If you get 2 pounds of weed, it’s safe to assume it didn’t come in through the visit floor,” an investigator said.

 The city Department of Investigation receives more than 200 allegations a year of officers bringing in contraband, according to sources familiar with the probes.
 The agency is investigating about 50 of those complaints at any given time.